wp-plugins/social-dropdown/readme.txt

 == Changelog ==

+* 1.4.5 - Added ability for non-JavaScript users to customize the plugin via admin panel.
+Plugin now has another mode of customization where bookmarks can be simply enabled and disabled (this mode of customization does not allow rearranging of plugins).
+The dropdown can also be disabled in this version, making it look similar to other social bookmarking plugins.
+Fixed version number check.
+Fixed no link option.
 * 1.4.0 - Added 5 bookmarks.
 The plugin can now be installed into any directory.
 Some minor changes to Dropdown to make it slightly more customizeable by style.css.
 Non-JavaScript users will see the same bookmarks normal users view.
 The link to plugin page now links to a help page to help users new to social bookmarking.
 * 1.3.3 - Fixed RawSugar links.
 Thanks to phprocket for informing the problem.
 * 1.3.2 - Fixed path problems.